usi-systems/p4xos-public/README.md

 mininet> xterm h1 h2
 ```

-You can either run UDP server or packet sniffer on h1
+You can either run UDP server or packet sniffer on h1.
+The UDP server listens on the port and joins the multicast group
+specified in the config file **paxos.cfg**

-## UDP socket server
+## UDP server

 Run server on h1